StefanRadu-ITSERVER/website/docs/README.md

 actionLink: /csharp/
 features:
 - title: Tutorials
-  details: Amazing free tutorials about a wide range of programming languages C#, JavaScript, Python etc.
+  details: Amazing tutorials about a wide range of programming languages C#, JavaScript, Python etc.
-- title: Cool
+- title: Free
-  details: Amazing free tutorials about a wide range of programming languages C#, JavaScript, Python etc.
+  details: I am supporting free education and I believe that everyone should have access to great resources.
-- title:
+- title: Up-to-date
-  details:
+  details: I make continual effort to keep this website up-to-date with the latest technology trends.
 footer: Copyright © 2018 Daniel Simionescu
 ---

 ## Hi there!

-I am a passionate developer who longs to share his knowledge with others :D This website contains all the posts that I use for my [YouTube](https://www.youtube.com/channel/UCPIe87uLDW-QZ5FnUZqdxoA) channel.
+I am a passionate developer who longs to share his knowledge with others :D

+This website contains all the posts that I use for my [YouTube](https://www.youtube.com/channel/UCPIe87uLDW-QZ5FnUZqdxoA) channel.

+You can drop me an email at: [daniel@danielsimionescu.com](mailto:daniel@danielsimionescu.com)

 <!-- ## Donation Link